untangle/mfw_feeds/README.md

 > ./scripts/feeds update -a

-FIXME: detail how to grab libnavl/src/libnavl.so.4.5 and packetd/src/packetd

 Unfortunately, it doesn't seem like the feeds infrastructure supports patching existing packages/makefiles/etc, so we'll manually patch in conndict support for the kernel and iptables: